EnigmaCurry/blog.rymcg.tech/content/tags/k3s/_index.md

 these instructions.

 In this series, you will learn, and more:
  * How to setup your workstation for all development tools.
+(Tested on Arch Linux, but should work on any OS with the BASH shell.)
- * How to create a k3s cluster.
+ * How to create a [K3s](https://www.k3s.io/) cluster.
  * How to host [Traefik](https://traefik.io/) (v2) to proxy HTTP and TCP traffic (Ingress) to your applications, giving you free TLS (https) certificates from [Let's Encrypt](https://letsencrypt.org/) (best option for public websites)